agurgone/agurgone.github.io/_pages/about.md

   - /about.html
 ---

-I am a post-doctoral research fellow at the Institute for Economics at the University of Bamberg.
+I am a researcher at the Fondazione Eni Enrico Mattei (FEEM) of Milan.

 Research interests